 But, the compensations are immense – I love Turkey and never get bored of traveling around it in the way I still like best – with a rucksack strapped to my back and using local transport.

 It’s very hard to quantify how long I’m away from my Antalya (on Turkey’s Mediterranean coast) home each year, but I guess it must be about three months.
 However, that includes time doing my other job, leading tours around Turkey’s rich archaeological and historical sites.

 And I still keep my hand in, teaching history at an international school.
 Fortunately, they are very understanding about my need for flexibility.

 To update a chapter of RG Turkey I usually reckon on three weeks in the field.
 It also depends on how much writing up I do while on the road.

-I enjoy the sheer exhilaration and adventure of being on the road and the chance to go back, time and time again, to fabulous places such as Istanbul, Troy, Mount Ararat, Lake Van and Ephesus.
+I enjoy the sheer exhilaration and adventure of being on the road and the chance to go back to fabulous places such as Istanbul, Troy, Mount Ararat, Lake Van and Ephesus.

 Then there’s the freedom of being your own boss.
 Post research, I may be tied to my computer for weeks, but even then, when I need a break, I can just get up and walk away and come back when I’m in the mood.

-I love what I do, I try to craft the best words that I can and, yes, I still get a thrill from seeing my name (and photographs) in print.
+I love what I do, I try to craft the best words that I can and, yes, I still get a thrill from seeing my name (and my photographs) in print.

 Having had a ‘safe’ job i.e. teaching.
 Just occasionally, I shiver at the precariousness of the job – everything is a contract and you never know when the work might dry up.

 It’s also sometimes hard to keep up friendships with people in ‘normal’ jobs, as just as you get to know someone or form a routine, you’re back on the road.

 You won’t get picked for the local football team if you’re a travel writer!
 Nor will you ever be rich.